Axcelis Technologies (ACLS) Sees a More Significant Dip Than Broader Market: Some Facts to Know

 For the full year, the Zacks Consensus Estimates are projecting earnings of $3.29 per share and revenue of $751.1 million, which would represent changes of -46.5% and -26.21%, respectively, from the prior year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Currently, Axcelis Technologies is carrying a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+At present, Axcelis Technologies boasts a Zacks Rank of #3 (Hold).

-Looking at valuation, Axcelis Technologies is presently trading at a Forward P/E ratio of 21.51.
-This represents a discount compared to its industry average Forward P/E of 21.87.
+Looking at valuation, Axcelis Technologies is presently trading at a Forward P/E ratio of 20.82.
+For comparison, its industry has an average Forward P/E of 21.04, which means Axcelis Technologies is trading at a discount to the group.

-It's also important to note that ACLS currently trades at a PEG ratio of 3.92.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The Electronics - Manufacturing Machinery industry had an average PEG ratio of 1.78 as trading concluded yesterday.
+Investors should also note that ACLS has a PEG ratio of 3.8 right now.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+The Electronics - Manufacturing Machinery was holding an average PEG ratio of 1.71 at yesterday's closing price.

 The Electronics - Manufacturing Machinery industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 226, which puts it in the bottom 9% of all 250+ industries.
+With its current Zacks Industry Rank of 231, this industry ranks in the bottom 7% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report